rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 > docker image rm jekyll-website
 {% endhighlight %}

-I rebuilt my custom image using the initial <a href="#build">build command</a> and <a href="#run">created the container</a>.
-On the bash prompt I entered the gulp command to build and host the debug version of the site:
+I rebuilt my new custom image as a container using the initial <a href="#build">build command</a> and then, <a href="#run">ran the container</a>.
+On the terminal prompt I entered the gulp command to build and serve the development version of the site:

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/gulp-task-success-700.png" alt="Successfully ran a custom gulp task in the Jekyll container" />